Subscribe NowAdvertisement

 By Angie Sullivan

-The Town of Georgina’s High Street Streetscape and Infrastructure Redevelopment project will focus first on watermains, stormwater management, bridge rehabilitation, road reconstruction and sidewalk and curb repair from Dalton Road to River Street, and from West Street to Highway 48.
+The Town of Georgina’s High Street Streetscape and Infrastructure Redevelopment project will focus first on watermains, stormwater management, bridge rehabilitation, road reconstruction, and sidewalk and curb repair from Dalton Road to River Street, and from West Street to Highway 48.

-Though the major work is happening outside of the main downtown core of Sutton, traffic redirection during planned bridge rehabilitation work, with two lanes reduced to a single southbound lane, could discourage visitors from entering downtown Sutton during the busy summer months.
+Though the major work is happening outside the main downtown core, the planned bridge rehabilitation work, from Dalton Road to River Street, will see two lanes reduced to a single southbound lane, while a single northbound lane would remain open from Highway 48 to West Street.

 Elaine Coates of Black River Coffee said, “I am concerned that in-and-out businesses will have challenges.
 Our customers nip in and out, so places that serve coffee, ice cream, or quick snacks will probably see a reduction in business.
 Customers won’t want to navigate heavy traffic or wait extra time for their morning coffee.”